data-community-of-practice/AI-Graph-Obsidian/tools/Week 1/How to use Chainlit.md

 ##### Step 2: Write the application Logic

 In the **app.py** file, import Chainlit package into your project and outline the basic structure of our function to handle the incoming messages from the chatbot UI.
 The `main` function will be called each time a user inputs a new message into the chat box.
-You can add more logic to the code to customize your application.
+You can add more logic to the code to customise your application.
 Here is the basic structure of the script:<br>
 ```
 import chainlit as cl